cmaureir/progra-alma/lectures/week6/lecture23.rst

     Beast : Ssssss!

-Excercise
+Exercises
 ~~~~~~~~~

-* Look carefully the next example, and withour execute it,
+* Look carefully the next example, and without execute it,
   answer the question, What will be the output?

   ::